joenilan/myntcore-node-1/docs/services/myntd.md

 ## Events
-The Myntoin Service exposes two events via the Bus, and there are a few events that can be directly registered:
+The Mynt Service exposes two events via the Bus, and there are a few events that can be directly registered:

 ```js
 node.services.myntd.on('tip', function(blockHash) {